ollionorg/DataflowTemplates-fork/v2/datastream-to-spanner/terraform/samples/mysql-sharded-end-to-end/README.md

 1. **Datastream private connection** - If configured, a Datastream private connection will be deployed for your configured VPC.
 If not configured, IP allowlisting will be assumed as the mode of Datastream access.
-A single private connection is created for all shards.
+A single private connection is created for all mySqlShards.
 2. **Source datastream connection profiles** - This allows Datastream to connect to the MySQL instance (using IP allowlisting or private connectivity).
-A source connection profile is created per physical shard.
+A source connection profile is created per physical mySqlShard.
 3. **GCS buckets** - A GCS bucket to for Datastream to write the source data to.
-A bucket is created per physical shard.
+A bucket is created per physical mySqlShard.
 4. **Target datastream connection profiles** - The connection profile to configure the created bucket in Datastream.
-A target connection profile is created per physical shard.
+A target connection profile is created per physical mySqlShard.
 5. **Pubsub topics and subscriptions** - This contains GCS object notifications as files are written to GCS for consumption by the Dataflow job.
-A pubsub topic & subscription is created per physical shard.
+A pubsub topic & subscription is created per physical mySqlShard.
 6. **Datastream streams** - A datastream stream which reads from the source specified in the source connection profile and writes the data to the bucket specified in the target connection profile.
 Note that it uses a mandatory prefix path inside the bucket where it will write the data to.
 The default prefix path is `data` (can be overridden).
-A stream is created per physical shard.
+A stream is created per physical mySqlShard.
 7. **Bucket notifications** - Creates the GCS bucket notification which publish to the pubsub topic created.
 Note that the bucket notification is created on the mandatory prefix path specified for the stream above.
 A notification is created per bucket.
 8. **Dataflow job** - The Dataflow job which reads from GCS and writes to Spanner.
-A dataflow job is created per shard.
+A dataflow job is created per mySqlShard.
 9. **Permissions** - It adds the required roles to the specified (or the default) service accounts for the live migration to work.